Shin Onigashima: Plot

 Once upon a time, there was an elderly couple living in Nagakushi village, a small village located far up in the mountains.
 The couple had no children, until one day, they were entrusted with the care of an infant boy and girl, as prophesied in a dream.
 The years went by, and when the two children were 8 years old, there was a terrible occurrence in the western capital.
 A dragon suddenly appeared in the city, turning humans into oni, ogres that suck away the souls of other humans.
 The oni advanced as far as Nagakushi village, stealing away the souls of the elderly couple.
 Fortunately the two children were left unharmed, and they set out on a quest to save their adopted parents, not realizing that this adventure would reveal the secret of their true origins...

-Characters

-The two protagonists are listed with their default names.

-Donbe

-A small boy resembling a caveman with long blue hair that obstructs his eyes, and a teal robe.
-He was born from a rice bowl floating down the river.
-Not the most intelligent of children, but wields massive strength for his age.
-On the second disc, he undergoes an age change, looking more like a young teenager.